 All persons in the workplace, faculty and staff, visitors and students, officers and directors, managers and supervisors, share the responsibility for ensuring a safe working environment.
 Under the OHSA, the University as an employer, and supervisors, must “take every precaution reasonable under the circumstances for the protection of a worker”.
 The responsibility lies with the Board of Governors and the line of supervision, beginning with the President and proceeding to the workplace supervisor and the worker.
 Managers and supervisors are accountable for carrying out their responsibilities in accordance with the OHSA and the policies and programs of the University.
 The OHSA assigns specific duties and responsibilities to various parties in the workplace.

-The Officers and Directors of Carleton University are the members of the Board of Governors, the President, the Vice-Presidents, the Assistant Vice-President, and the University Secretary.
+The Officers and Directors of Carleton University are the members of the Board of Governors, the President, the Vice-Presidents, the Executive Director, and the University Secretary.

 Section 32 of the OHSA states the following:

 Every director and every officer of a corporation shall take all reasonable care to ensure that the corporation complies with,